 In July 2006, the FASB issued FASB Interpretation No. 48, Accounting for Uncertainty in Income Taxes, an interpretation of FASB Statement 109 (FIN 48).
 FIN 48 clarifies the accounting for uncertainty in income taxes recognized in an enterprise's financial statements and prescribes a threshold of more-likely-than-not for recognition of tax benefits of uncertain tax positions taken or expected to be taken in a tax return.
 FIN 48 also provides related guidance on measurement, de-recognition, classification, interest and penalties, and disclosure.
-The provisions of FIN 48 were effective for us as of January 1, 2007.
-The Company has analyzed its filing positions in all of the federal and state jurisdictions where it is required to file income tax returns, as well as all open tax years in the these jurisdictions.
-The Company believes that its income tax filing positions and deductions will be sustained on audit and does not anticipate any adjustments that will result in a material change to its financial position.
-The Company did not record a cumulative effect adjustment related to the adoption of FIN 48.
+The provisions of FIN 48 are effective for us as of January 1, 2007, with any cumulative effect of the change in accounting principle recorded as an adjustment to opening retained earnings.
+The Company believes that its income tax filing positions and deductions will be sustained on audit and has concluded that there will not be any adjustments that will result in a material change to its financial position.

-QUANTITATIVE AND QUALITATIVE DISCLOSURE OF MARKET RISKS
+OUANTITATIVE AND OUALITATIVE DISCLOSURE OF MARKET RISKS